boozallen/jenkins-templating-engine/docs/concepts/pipeline-primitives/application-environments.md

 deploy_to prod
 ```

-A contrived example of a library step that follows this pattern is below.
+A contrived example of a Library Step that follows this pattern is below.

 ```groovy
 // within deploy_to.groovy